SmineYeung/RecyclerViewUpdateRecoder/README.md

 - Added SortedList classes to display items in a list order and provide notification of changes to the list.
 - Added the SortedListAdapterCallback class that can bind a sorted list to a RecyclerView.Adapterclass.

+#### 5. Android Support Library, revision 22.2.1 (July 2015)

+- Added convenience methods to the RecyclerView for batch insertion of items.